mithlajkn/Phishing-Detection-Website-using-ML/README.md

 # Phishing-Detection-Website
-phishing detection website using mechine learning algorithm.
+Phishing detection using machine learning

-alogrithms used : Decision tree
+alogrithms used:random forset and decision tree

 Develped by Mithlaj aand Sidharth